MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/05-ocr.md

 4. When prompted, enter **2** and observe the output, which is the text extracted from the note image.

 5. In the **read-text** folder, select the **text.jpg** image and noticed how there's a polygon around each *word* of the note.

+## Clean up resources

+If you're continuing to the next module, you can keep the Azure resources you've used if you're going to continue to use them.
+However, if you don't need them any longer, you can delete them to avoid incurring further charges.
+Here's how:

+1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

+2. In the top search bar, search for *Azure AI services multi-service account*, and select the Azure AI services multi-service account resource you created in this lab

+3. On the resource page, click **Delete** and follow the instructions to delete the resource.

 ## More information